-During the prior year, Rural Aid invested in Multikraft Probiotics Australia Pty Ltd. As part of this arrangement, Rural Aid was able to appoint a Director to the Board of Multikraft.
+In 2022, Rural Aid invested in Multikraft Probiotics Australia Pty Ltd. As part of this arrangement, Rural Aid was able to appoint a Director to the Board of Multikraft.
 The elected Director was appointed to the Board of Multikraft on 9 May 2022.
+The Rural Aid elected Director resigned from the Board of Multikraft on 15 August 2024.

-In-kind product support to the value of \$3,418 was received from Multikraft during the period (2022: \$111,000).
+In-kind product support received from Multikraft during the current year is nil (2023: \$3,418).

-NOTE 21: CASH FLOW INFORMATION
+NOTE 19: CASH FLOW INFORMATION